MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-load-balancer.md

 - Bypasses the MUX for outbound network traffic, sending it to the router using DSR.

 ### BGP Enabled Router
-The BGP router performs the following actions for Software Load Balancing:
+The BGP router performs the following actions for Software Load Balancer:

 - Routes inbound traffic to the MUX using ECMP.